-At St George's we use the Read Write Inc spelling from Y2-Y6.
+At St George's we use Read Write Inc spelling from Y2-Y6.
 It is a robust, fast-paced, systematic programme.
 The programme supports the aims of the National Curriculum to ensure that children:

 - spell new words correctly and have plenty of practice in spelling them (including exception words and homophones.

-- spell words as accurately as possible using their phonic knowledge and other knowledge of spelling, such as morphology (the study of the form of words) and etymology (the study of the origins and development of words).
+- spell words as accurately as possible using their phonics knowledge and other knowledge of spelling, such as morphology (the study of the form of words) and etymology (the study of the origins and development of words).

 - are supported in understanding and applying concepts of word structure